Forge4Flow/Fore4Flow.github.io/_posts/2023-08-07-introducing-forge4flow.md

 > FCL `account-proof` provides functionality to prove a user is in control of a Flow address.
 All other aspects of authentication, authorization and session management are up to the application.

-Authentication, authorization and session management are arguably the most important considerations for DApp development, but they are also the easiest to mess up, especially once we start mixing web2 and web3 technologies to improve the user experience (ie. Push notifications, API Access, etc).
+Authentication, authorization and session management are arguably the most important considerations for the development of any appliation, and also the easiest to mess up, especially once we start mixing web2 and web3 technologies to improve the user experience (ie. Push notifications, API Access, etc).
 As it stands there is no standard solution for Identiy and Access Management of Web3 applications on Flow, until now that is...

 Auth4Flow offers a simple, open-source Identity and Access Management platform that simplifies Web3 authentication.
-It supports various authorization schemes, including RBAC, FGAC, ReBAC, and NFT/FT/Event gated access.
+It supports various authorization schemes, including RBAC, FGAC, ReBAC, and implements Event/NFT/FT gated access.

 ### Alerts4Flow - Available Now